-All boys are given full access to the curriculum at an appropriate level.
+All pupils are given full access to the curriculum at an appropriate level.
 During the Admissions and the Interim Assessment period the most appropriate class setting is decided.
-If Boys need to change classes after this period, it would happen through:
+If pupils need to change classes after this period, it would happen through:

 - Statutory Annual reviews.

 - With Referral to SLT

-- Discussion in iTAC
+- Discussion in IEP and team meetings

-- Consultation with parents and Boys
+- Consultation with parents and pupils